 The top 10 Chinese lobster in Toronto

 One of the best places for all-around Cantonese food, Maple Yip is well-known for its dated interior, hurried atmosphere, and astoundingly delicious lobster at really cheap prices.
 The light, steamed garlic variety is my favourite here.
-And with prices starting at around $15.95 per pound, it's definitely the biggest Value Menu in town.
-If a smaller lobster is more to your liking, you can snag 'em at $16.95 for the whole dish.
-Crazy crowds aside, it's a fantastic place to chow down.

 Join the conversation Load comments